SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 -First travel coordination handed off to me for Dr. Subudhi, initiated by his previous assistant: Hotel was not confirmed and he arrived to no hotel room and called me yelling and berating me.
 He followed up with a text: “Know that I am furious!!!”
 He also followed up with an email to another physician referencing my mistake and how pissed he was about it.
 I felt humiliated.
 Reported all of this to my supervisor and nothing was done.

-June 2019 - HR/Legal Office called me into their office to investigate Dr. Subudhi for aggressive behaviors towards another employee (See screenshot below from HR/Legal office).
+June 2019 - HR/Legal Office called me into their office to investigate Dr. Subudhi for aggressive behaviors towards another employee.

 A white paper with red text